Geographer16/DZFlood/PRIVACY.md

-# Privacy Policy — DZFlood Toolbox
+# Privacy Policy — DZFlood Tool

-DZFlood Toolbox collects certain system and usage information to improve performance and guide future optimizations.
+DZFlood Tool collects certain system and usage information to improve performance and guide future optimizations.
 By downloading and using this toolbox, you agree to the data collection described below.

 ---